What Is Crohn's Colitis?

 Health History and Symptoms

-He starts by discussing your symptoms, past medical history, and any patterns in flare-ups or digestive issues.
+He begins by me talking about your symptoms, your history of medical problems, and any trends in flare-ups or digestion difficulties.

 Blood and Stool Tests